Top-NotchOutdoorSearch

 But here is the catch:

-Ryan had it standing and charging almost as fast as he could unfold it.
+Reviewers describe it as standing and charging about as fast as they can unfold it.

-USB-C PD at 45W plus two USB-A ports charged three devices at once.
+USB-C PD at 45W plus two USB-A ports charge three devices at once.

 No power station needed.